fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 ngrok http https://localhost:8080
 ```

+> NOTE: If this is your first time using ngrok this command will fail and you will see a message
+> about signing up.
+Open the sign up link and complete the sign up flow.
+You can rerun the same command
+> and ngrok should work this time.
+After this open the forwarding link, you will be asked to confirm that you'd like
+> to be forwarded to your local server and should accept.

 Don't forget to edit your Fleet server settings (through the UI or `fleetctl`) to use the URL `ngrok` provides to you.
 You need to do this whenever you restart `ngrok`.

 ### Testing MDM